-While data cleaning focuses specifically on fixing errors like missing values and duplicates, Data Preprocessing is a broader term.
-Think of it as the entire set of operations you perform on raw data to make it suitable for analysis or for training a machine learning model.
-Data cleaning is a significant and often the first part of data preprocessing.
+Data preprocessing is a collection of operations performed on raw data to make it suitable for analysis or for training a machine learning model.
+This comprehensive process includes data cleaning, which specifically focuses on fixing errors like missing values and duplicates.
+Data cleaning is often the first and a primary part of data preprocessing.

 Imagine you're preparing ingredients for a recipe.
 You wouldn't just toss everything into the pot straight from the grocery bag.
 You'd first wash the vegetables (cleaning), then perhaps chop them into specific sizes, measure out quantities, or maybe even convert temperatures from Celsius to Fahrenheit depending on your recipe's instructions.
 All these preparation steps, including the washing, fall under the umbrella of preparing your ingredients.
 Data preprocessing is like that kitchen prep work, but for data.